Agave attenuata Salm-Dyck

 Bloom Time: Summer

-Agave attenuata is an evergreen, succulent perennial, massing up to 5 feet (1.5 m) tall and up to 10 feet (3 m) wide.
-Individual rosettes may reach 4 feet (1.2 m) wide.
-The wide, pale green leaves are pliable, ovate-acuminate, up to 28 inches (70 cm) long and up to 6 inches (15 cm) wide.
-The inflorescence is a dense raceme up to 10 feet (3 m) high, with greenish-yellow flowers.
+Agave attenuata is a succulent perennial that forms rosettes of broad pale green leaves.
+The rosettes grow up to 5 feet (1.5 m) tall and 4 feet (1.2 m) in diameter.
+Leaves are pliable, ovate-acuminate, up to 28 inches (70 cm) long, and up to 6 inches (15 cm) wide.
+The inflorescence is a dense, up to 10 feet (3 m) tall raceme with greenish-yellow flowers.